johnshearing/iotaAirgappedClientServerWallet/README.md

 # iotaAirgappedClientServerWallet
 This is the last piece of the puzzle in [The PrivateKeyVault family of repositories](https://github.com/johnshearing).
 It's starting out as NodeJS framework on it's way to becoming a wallet for IOTA.
-When it matures it will be the first full blown accounting system for IOTA that individuals, corporations, and goverments can use for managing their business.
+When it matures it will be the first full blown accounting system for IOTA that individuals, corporations, and goverments can use for managing their business and for cooperating with each other.
 This work in progress is a continuation of tutorial [IOTA-Airgapped-NodeJS-Console-Wallet](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet).

 This wallet being constructed using the methods shown in the following tutorial: